anwather/DscDriftMonitor/README.md

 ### DscDriftMonitor

 * **EventID**: Event Id to be reported if configuration drift is detected.
-By default this is 4999.
+By default this is 4999 and written to the Application Log with a source of DSC.

+If the LCM configuration mode is not set to ApplyandAutoCorrect an error will be thrown and the configuration will not apply.
+If detection of resources not in the desired state is necessary using other LCM modes then do not use this resource, use the reporting from the pull server or Test-DscConfiguration or the Dsc Environment Analyser.

 ## Versions
 ***